nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/http-and-https-reverse-proxy-configuration.md

 {{/callout}}

-If you need to configure your Nuxeo Tomcat in HTTPS, the platform provides an&nbsp;`HTTPS` configuration template for this purpose:
+If you need to configure your Nuxeo Tomcat in HTTPS, the platform provides an  `HTTPS` configuration template for this purpose:

 Add `https` to the `nuxeo.templates` property then edit the related properties.